Dental Bridge Lansdale, PA

 Am I a good candidate for a dental bridge?

 There’s a good chance you’re a good candidate for a dental bridge.
-Implant-supported bridges do require enough healthy bone structure for implants to be successful.
-You also have to be in good overall health to ensure that the implant surgery goes well.
+Implant-supported bridges require a healthy bone structure for implants to be successful.
+You must also be healthy to ensure the implant surgery goes well.

 How long will my dental bridge last?